 - For people who are not in a life-or-death situation, there’s no need to give up the things they love.

-Because people want convenience and financial security.
+Because we want convenience and financial security.

 As long as we have money, we are okay and we are happy.
 As long as we have money, we are on the right path, we are prepared.